 The training facilities include the University of Kentucky Chandler Medical Center, the Kentucky Clinic for Advanced Eye Care, the Veterans Affairs Medical Center, Good Samaritan Hospital and Central Baptist Hospital, all of which are located in Lexington within very close proximity of each other.

 Click HERE for more information about Graduate Medical Education at the University of Kentucky including benefits, contract and house staff policies.

-If you have further questions about the program not addressed on this page or the tabs to the right side of this page, please do not hesitate to contact the Ophthalmology Residency Coordinator, Olivia Turner, at firstname.lastname@example.org.
+If you have further questions about the program not addressed on this page or the tabs at the top of this page, please do not hesitate to contact the Ophthalmology Residency Coordinator, Madison Seward, at email@example.com.